-During 2016, the European Commission published a Proposal to amend Regulation 575/2013 (CRR), which included the introduction of a 3% leverage ratio as a binding Pillar I requirement.
-Although this Proposal is still in draft and further discussions are expected, the Bank complies with a 3% leverage ratio based on fully-transitioned Basel III standards.
+During 2016, the European Commission published a Proposal to amend Regulation 575/2013 (CRR), which included the introduction of a 3% leverage ratio as a binding Pillar I requirement by 2018.
+The Bank complies with a 3% leverage ratio based on fully-transitioned Basel III standards.